 Sending JSON

-You can send JSON data from the client to the application.
+For Rails applications that expose an API, you can receive JSON data from the client to the application.
 Rails will load it into the params

 hash, and you can access it in the controllers.

-For example, if you send the following JSON data:
+For example, if the client sends the following JSON data:

 The params